SINDHUKHANDAYRAO/RISC-V_Tapeout_Program/DAY1/TASK-2/Installations Verification/Tools Instalation.md

 # Task-2: Tool & PDK Installation Proof

-This folder contains documentation for tool installation verification.
+This folder contains screenshots verifying installation of all required tools and the SkyWater PDK on Ubuntu 20.04+.
-Screenshots are stored in the `images/` folder.

 ---